BIRDSgroup/mdn/Readme.md

 # MDN pipeline

-Pileline for snRNA sequence data analysis from the MDN project.
+Pipeline for snRNA sequence data analysis from the MDN project.

 ### Directory and naming conventions